tiltedphoques/gitbook-wiki/guides/server-guide/linux-setup/docker-setup.md

    `sudo usermod -aG docker ${USER}`
 9. You will need to re-log your user, for this to take effect (open and close your terminal, if you're using a headless Ubuntu server)

-## Creating paths for the Skyrim Together Reborn server
+## Creating paths for the Skyrim Together server

-I like to put my stuff in `/opt/` so that's what we will do for now
+I like to put my stuff in `/opt/` so that's what we will do for now:

 1. Let's create the folders needed.
 We will need sudo privilige to create folders in `/opt/`.\
    `sudo mkdir -p /opt/docker/skyrimserver/{config,Data,logs}`